Spoon Theory and Autism

-Spoon theory is a metaphor used to describe the limited amount of physical and emotional energy available to people with disabilities.
+Spoon theory is a metaphor used to describe the physical and emotional energy reserves available to individuals with disabilities.
 The theory was created by Christine Miserandino, a woman with lupus, to help explain to her friend what it was like to live with a chronic illness.

 The theory has become a popular way for people with disabilities to explain their experiences to others, and it has also helped to raise awareness about the challenges faced on a daily basis.
 It also emphasizes the need for empathy and understanding towards people who may be struggling with challenges that affect their ability to function in day-to-day life.